Planning for proactive Dark Store Management

 - Establish a schedule of facility assessments – This may include multiple checks per day or simple weekly checks.
 And, it’s critical to have a network of suppliers ready to address any issues they discover during these checks.

-As you can imagine, Dark Properties are a major challenge for multi-site companies right now.
-The solution is to work with trusted service providers who can “step in” to provide solutions, execute this process across a wide network of properties, and do it quickly and properly.
+As you can imagine, dark properties are a major challenge for multi-site companies right now.
+The solution is to work with trusted service providers who can “step in” to provide solutions, execute this process across a wide network of locations, and do it quickly and properly.
 This ensures properties remain maintained and prevents large capital expenditure costs down the road.
-Speak with your vendor partners and give them clear expectations and an implement the plan.
-As this passes, properties will re-open quickly and the transition from closed to open will be smooth.
+Speak with your vendor partners and give them clear expectations.